 When required by the MC service provider, the MC service ID is hidden from the signalling control plane.

 A default or temporary MC service ID may be used where a user is not yet associated with a device.
-When a user would like to use one or more MC services but has not been authenticated by the identity management server, a default or temporary MC service ID and a corresponding MC service user profile may be used.* * * End of First Change * * * *
+When a user would like to use one or more MC services but has not been authenticated by the identity management server, a default or temporary MC service ID and a corresponding MC service user profile may be used.

+For the purposes of this document, an MC service administrator, MC service dispatcher, or MC service authorized user is an MC service user that has been granted special privileges within the context of the client function being performed (e.g. MC service client, group management client, configuration management client, key management client).
+For example, the MC service ID of a group management client of a MC service administrator can be authorized within the group management server to create new groups and add members to groups (i.e. administrative function), but is not authorized to dynamically create group or user regroups (i.e. operational function).
+Alternatively, for example, the MC service ID of a dispatcher will typically be authorized to create group and user regroups, but is not authorized to create new groups or add/delete members to groups.
+The MC service authorization framework is defined in TS 33.180 [25].

+* * * End of First Change * * * *

 * * * End of Changes * * * *